 "Today, for every $1 earned by men, our female employees in the U.S. earn 99.8 cents at the same job title and level," Microsoft head of human resources Kathleen Hogan wrote in a blog post.
 Facebook's head of people Lori Matloff Goler made a similar announcement in a post on the social-media network, writing that the company does a "thorough statistical analyses to compare the compensation of men and women performing similar work" and they "earn the same."

 Last year, long-running tech career site Dice reported that that men were much more likely to hold better paying tech job titles than women.
-While average salaries for the top 10 tech positions held by men in 2014 ranged from $92,245 to $127,750, the top ten roles held by women had average pay between $43,068 and $98,328.
+While average salaries for the top 10 tech positions held by men in 2014 ranged from $92,245 to $127,750, the top ten roles held by women had average pay of $43,068 to $98,328.

-It's a good thing that companies are examining pay equity, according to Maatz.
-"One of our concerns for a long time was that companies just weren't paying attention," she said.
-But, Maatz added, there's room for even more transparency.
+AAUW's Maatz says there's room for even more transparency.
 "I'd love to see the studies be released, not only so they can back everything up, but also so they can be a model for other companies that want to do this kind of analysis," she said.